 How much do you appreciate your spiritual leaders?
 Do you have spiritual leaders/mentors?
 God has orchestrated the Christian life to be one of a person having a mentor, being a mentee, and then becoming a mentor while still being mentored.
 This process is laid out for us in Matthew 28.
 We see it explained by the Apostle Paul in II Timothy 2:2.
 Paul was mentored by Jesus.
 Paul mentors Timothy.
 As Timothy is being mentored, he begins to mentor others.
 Those whom Timothy mentors begin to mentor others.
 Jesus –> Paul –> Timothy –> new disciples –> their disciples.
 Unfortunately, there are many in the church who have never experienced God’s amazing plan of being discipled.
 Even if you do not have a direct mentor, you have a spiritual leader if you are part of a local church.
 Paul explains this in Ephesians 4.
 The spiritual leaders pour into the lives of the members and the members serve one another and together, reach out to the community to make disciples.
 Continue reading →

-First of all, we have to establish that the punishment for all who do not confess Jesus Christ as Lord and Savior will be punished by God with what the Bible describes as the second death.
+First of all, we have to establish that the punishment for all who do not confess Jesus Christ as Lord and Savior is that they will be punished by God with what the Bible describes as the second death.
 It is in the lake of fire that will last for eternity.
 All of it is torture yet, for some, the torture will be worse than for others.
 Continue reading →

 I am excited to begin a new Bible study today in the essentials of effective prayer.
 This class is for my preschool teachers who work for Kids’ Express, our weekly preK school that serves our church and our community.